p1gp1g/fp3_flash_stock/README.md

 # fp3_flash_stock
 This script flash the partitions of the non-active slot.
-You need stock ROM images (link coming).
+You need stock ROM images (e.g. [A.105](https://www.androidfilehost.com/?fid=4349826312261719146)).

 Flashing the non-active slot is a way to ensure that there is always a working bootloader.